 These buildings are indicated on the Missouri State Fairgrounds Map.
 During the Fair, portable toilets are added to high-use areas, of which ten (10) are handicap accessible.

-Tram service is offered on the Fairgrounds, including a handicap-accessible tram
+Tram service is offered on the Fairgrounds.

-Pepsi Grandstand Ticket Ordering
+Grandstand Ticket Ordering

 These seats may not be purchased by other guests unless/until all the other seats in that price range have been sold.
 At that point, any unclaimed seats are sold on a first-come, first-served basis.

-- Because all track seating is on one level, individuals with disabilities may choose to purchase seats outside the designated accessible seating areas.
-Before doing so, be aware that concertgoers on the track typically stand and / or dance rather than sit during concerts.
+Because all track seating is on one level, individuals with disabilities may choose to purchase seats outside the designated accessible seating areas.
+Before doing so, be aware that concertgoers on the track typically stand and/or dance rather than sit during concerts.
 The Missouri State Fair does require concertgoers to remain seated in the reserved areas designated as handicap accessible, but cannot guarantee that your view will be unobstructed by other fairgoers when choosing seats outside the designated accessible seating areas.

-- The Pepsi Grandstand Track is, as its name implies, a race track.
+The Grandstand Track is, as its name implies, a race track.
 Specifically, a historic, half-mile dirt track.
 For the most part, its hard surface presents no accessibility challenges, even for concert events held shortly after moderate rain.
 It’s possible, however, that the track may become muddy following heavy rainfall.